 Click here to make an appointment with your local hearing healthcare professional.

-Conductive hearing loss occurs when sound cannot be transported, or conducted, from the outer ear to the eardrum and the ossicles (tiny bones) of the middle ear.
+Conductive hearing loss occurs when sound cannot be transmitted, or conducted, throughout the hearing mechanism of the outer and middle ear to reach the inner ear.

 Causes & Risk Factors

 There are several causes of conductive hearing loss including:

 • Fluid in the middle ear from illness

 • Perforated eardrum

 Conductive hearing loss usually involves a reduction in sound level, limiting your ability to hear faint sounds.
 It does not make sounds more difficult to understand or interrupt speech comprehension.

 If the conductive loss is being caused by a blockage in the ear canal, removing it can often restore some or all hearing ability.
 Otherwise, this type of hearing loss can often be corrected by medical and/or surgical intervention.
 If medical intervention is not an option, conductive hearing loss can also be corrected by the use of hearing aids.

 Keep your ears clean and dry, but don’t use cotton swabs to do so.
 Read more about taking care of your ears and hearing ability here.